MarsUniversity/ece387-robotics/create_2/readme.md

 # Roomba

+Use [mote](https://github.com/MomsFriendlyRobotCompany/mote) for the initial setup.
+Then follow the instructions here for more.

 # Wifi and Access Point Setup

 Setting up the RPi as an [access point](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md#internet-sharing) so you can log directly into it without needing an access